CharlieJT/cts_housewares/README.md

 - **Product Cards** - Each product has it's own card which will consist of an image of the product, product description, price & the option to add to cart.
 If a product is out of stock, instead of there being "add to cart", there will be "item out of stock".

 - **Quick Add to Cart** - Add to cart has been added to each of the cards to speed up the process of adding to cart.
 You also have a quantity selector which will go as high as the quantity in stock.
 If a user was to add a product to the cart which was already in the cart, it will simply add the number you add to the number of items already in the cart of that product.
-You cannot add more than the stock quantity to the basket & if the items you add to the cart + the amount of items you already have in your cart of that particular item comes to more than the overall quantity of that item, you will get notified that you can not add that may items to the cart.
+You cannot add more than the stock quantity to the cart & if the items you add to the cart + the amount of items you already have in your cart of that particular item comes to more than the overall quantity of that item, you will get notified that you can not add that may items to the cart.

 #### Individual Product Page:

 - **Product Slider** - When there is more than on image on a page, there will be an image slider implemented so that the user can flick between images to see more examples of the product, There are smaller images you can click below the main image to choose from.
 Also, when you hover over the large image, it will zoom in so you can get a better look at the product.

 - **Add to Cart** - Add to cart has been added so that the user can add products to the cart.
 If a user was to add a product to the cart which was already in the cart, it will simply add the number you add to the number of items already in the cart of that product.
-You cannot add more than the stock quantity to the basket & if the items you add to the cart + the amount of items you already have in your cart of that particular item comes to more than the overall quantity of that item, you will get notified that you can not add that may items to the cart.
+You cannot add more than the stock quantity to the cart & if the items you add to the cart + the amount of items you already have in your cart of that particular item comes to more than the overall quantity of that item, you will get notified that you can not add that may items to the cart.

 - **Tab Section** - A Tab section has been added for each product so that the user can flick between "About", "Specifications" & "Dimensions" of the product.
 This helps so that everything is all clumped together & gives the page a more styled look.